 Psychosis can be a frightening word that many people simply don’t understand.
 But what does it really mean?
 In Parkinson’s disease (PD), what your doctor calls psychosis usually starts with mild symptoms, but these can have a big impact on quality of life.
-Psychosis can vary from severe confusion (disordered thinking) to seeing things that aren’t there (hallucinations) to believing things that are not true (delusions).
+Psychosis can vary from severe confusion (disordered thinking) to seeing things that aren’t there (Something you see, hear, smell, taste or feel that is not actually there.) to believing things that are not true (delusions).

 It is important to report any hallucinations or delusions to your medical team, even if they are not bothersome.

 What Are Hallucinations?

 Hallucinations are when someone sees, hears or feels something that is not actually there.
 They are best described as deceptions or tricks played by the brain that involve the body’s senses.
 Hallucinations are not dreams or nightmares.
 They happen when the person is awake and can occur at any time of day or night.

 About 20 to 30 percent of people with PD will experience visual hallucinations, and your risk increases the longer you live with PD.

 - Visual: Hallucinations in people with PD are usually visual.
 Common hallucinations include seeing animals or people, such as a furry creature running by or a deceased love one sitting in the room.

 - Auditory: Hearing voices or sounds that are not real is less common but is reported by a small percentage of people with PD.

 - Olfactory: Smelling an odor that is not related to an actual source is rare in PD.

 - Tactile: Feeling something imaginary, like bugs crawling on your skin, is rare in PD.